Range Rover Sport review

 As it's based on the massive original Range Rover, it should come as no surprise that the new Range Rover Sport is an extremely practical car.
 However, while its standard boot size is 784-litres - miles ahead of that found in the BMW X5 - with the rear seats folded flat, the Range Rover Sport falls 109 litres behind its German Rival (1,761-litres to 1,652-litres).

-Like the Land Rover Discovery, a third set of seats are available on the Range Rover Sport as a £1,500 option but they are tough to access and rather cramped.
+Like the Land Rover Discovery, a third set of row of seats is available on the Range Rover Sport as a £1,500 option but they are tough to access and rather cramped.
 The air-suspension can be lowered by 50mm to improve access and a flat floor in the back means all three passengers will get plenty of foot space.

 However, the two sculpted outer seats found on the third rear bench will leave the central rear passenger feeling perched above the other occupants.